Bayesian Learning with Wasserstein Barycenters: Bayesian Wasserstein barycenter and statistical properties

+\begin{remark} \black{We notice that in the literature of Bayesian consistency, see e.g. \cite{schwartz1965bayes,ghosal2017fundamentals}, $\Pi$ satisfying the above property (in either topology) would be called ``strongly consistent'' at $m_0$ in allusion to the $m_0^{(\infty)}$-a.s.\ convergences, whereas the term ``weakly consistent'' would be used when those convergences hold in probability.
+Since we will be only dealing with the almost sure notion, in order to avoid possible confusions with topological concepts, the adverb ``strongly'' is omitted throughout when referring to consistency of the prior, while the adverb ``weakly'' only refers to the weak topology on probability measures. } \end{remark}

-The celebrated Schwartz theorem provides sufficient conditions for strong consistency.
-See the original \cite{schwartz1965bayes} or \cite[Proposition 6.16]{ghosal2017fundamentals} for a more modern treatment.
-A key ingredient in Schwartz' approach is the notion of Kullback-Leibler support:
+The celebrated Schwartz theorem \cite{schwartz1965bayes} provides sufficient conditions for consistency w.r.t.\ a given topology, see also \cite[Chapter 6]{ghosal2017fundamentals} for a modern treatment.
+A key ingredient is the notion of Kullback-Leibler support: